noahgh221/archivesspace-trello/README.md

 ### Create a cron job:
 Create a cron job to execute the script every 24 hours at a specified time.
 Configure email notifications if you wan't to keep tabs on the script.

-If using Linux, create a new crontab file using the command below:
+On Linux, create a new crontab file using the command below:
 ```
 ~$ crontab -e
 ```